twmacro/pyyeti/README.rst

   pip install pyyeti

-You can also download manually from GitHub (link below) or from PyPi (https://pypi.python.org/pypi/pyyeti), unpack it, and run::
+You can also download the source distribution from PyPi (https://pypi.python.org/pypi/pyyeti), unpack it, and run::

   python setup.py install

 For the C version of the rainflow cycle counter, you also need a C compiler installed.

+64-bit Windows users can install by running the executable available on PyPi.

 Development version